ecadlabs/taquito/docs/michelson_encoder.md

 - When deploying a contract:
     The `Encode` method allows transforming the javascript object used for the storage into Michelson data.
 - In the tzip16 package:
-    The `FindFirstInTopLevelPair` method allows finding a value in the storage matching a specified type (in this case, the big map named metadata)
+    The `FindFirstInTopLevelPair` method allows finding a value in the storage matching a specified type (in this case, the big map named metadata).

 ## The ParameterSchema class